The Six Triple Eight: Plot

 A West Virginian mother waits daily for news from her two sons serving overseas while childhood friends Lena and Abram face the difficulty of their budding romance (Lena is black and Abram is Jewish) in 1940s Philadelphia.
-Abram, warned for deployment, promises Lena's mother he will come to her house and court Lena properly after the war.
-When Abram is killed in action as a fighter pilot, the heartbroken Lena enlists after graduating school.
+Abram, on notice for deployment, promises Lena's mother he will come to her house and court Lena properly after the war.
+When Abram is killed in action as a fighter pilot, the heartbroken Lena enlists after graduating from school.
 She befriends other enlistees on the train to Georgia for basic training.

-Captain Charity Adams and Lieutenant Noel Campbell train the recruits but the battalion is not shipped overseas.
+Captain Charity Adams Earley and Lieutenant Abbie Noel Campbell train the recruits but the battalion is not deployed overseas.
 The West Virginian mother convinces First Lady Eleanor Roosevelt that mail from relatives overseas is severely delayed.
-President Roosevelt discusses the issue at a meeting with Mary MacLeod Bethune in attendance and learns supply shipments have been prioritized over mail, leaving millions of letters and packages piled up in Britain.
-Clearing the backlog has become a logistical nightmare that several units have been unable to resolve, including a white WAC unit.
-Bethune insists the black Women's Army Corps unit commanded by Adams can do it.
+President Franklin D. Roosevelt discusses the issue at a meeting with Mary MacLeod Bethune in attendance and learns supply shipments have been prioritized over mail, leaving millions of letters and packages piled up in Britain.
+Clearing the backlog has become a logistical nightmare that several units have been unable to resolve, including a white Women's Army Corps (WAC) unit.
+Bethune insists the black WAC unit commanded by Adams can do it.

 The battalion travels to Glasgow aboard ' without naval escort.
 Once ashore the racist commanding officer, General Halt, forces them to march through the city to a disused, rat-infested, unheated boarding school.
 The newly-promoted Major Adams and Captain Campbell are given six months to turn the school into a post office and barracks, and clear the two-year backlog of undelivered mail, a deadline intended to ensure their failure.

 The battalion establishes liveable quarters, a pristine mess hall, and an efficient mail sorting hall.
 Lena loses her composure watching nonchalant handling of dog tags found in damaged letters, breaks down and confides to her friends her connection to Abram.
 Memories of not receiving any of his letters makes her appreciate how important their job is.
 Her friends promise to watch for letters addressed to her, and Major Adams tells Lena that her story has also made her realize the importance of their work.

 The battalion learns their first two months of sorted mail was undeliverable, and is asked to host black soldiers at a dance to boost morale.
 Lena sees Hugh there, whom she had met previously at the 6888th's training base in Georgia.
 They start to dance, but she leaves upon hearing a song she associates with Abram.
 They decide to be friends.